ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t.md

 | Memory               | 8 GB             |
 | Disk                 | 200 GB           |
 | Network: Management | vpc-mgmt-subnet  |
 {: caption="Table 4.
-NSX-T Edge Node specifications" caption-side="top"}
+NSX-T Edge Node specifications" caption-side="bottom"}

 As for the other NSX-T components, VLAN interfaces must be created in {{site.data.keyword.vpc_short}} for connectivity.
 The following table lists the required VLAN interfaces for Edge Nodes.